European Dana Alliance for the Brain

 The ECNP and the EBC are calling for action to be taken as a priority to include substantially increased funding for basic, clinical and public health research in order to identify better strategies for improved prevention and treatment for disorders of the brain as the core health challenge of the 21st century.

 Free Resources from the European Dana Alliance

 The European Dana Alliance for the Brain offers a wide range of free publications on topics about the brain as well as health awareness and patient information resources.

 The publications produced are available in several languages including English, French, German, Italian, and Spanish.
 Recently, Hungarian, Czech, and Polish have been added to the EDAB publication list.
 All are available to download in PDF form.

-Our Staying Sharp Series provides information for patients, carers, health professionals and families.
+Our Successful Aging & Your Brain Series provides information for patients, carers, health professionals and families.
 Topics covered in this series touch on Chronic Health Issues, Depression, Learning Throughout Life, Memory Loss and Aging and Quality of Life.

 For interests in Brain Research our Annual Report on Brain Research describes and interprets important advances in neuroscience of the previous year.

 We also have resources for teachers and secondary school students with Mindboggling and More Mindbogglers which is packed with information for the brain in fun format of games, riddles and puzzles.